Welcome to www.n-georgia.com

 Fun activities include: camping, hiking, picnics, bicycling, fishing, swimming, skiing, boat rentals, playgrounds, horseback riding, pet friendly cottages and scenic golf courses.
 Call 1-800-864-7275 for camping reservations.
 Click on light blue state parks names for info.

-A. H. Stephens Historic Park - This park features a Confederate museum with one of the finest collections of Civil War artifacts in Georgia, including uniforms and documents.
+A. H Stephens State Park - This park features a Confederate museum with one of the finest collections of Civil War artifacts in Georgia, including uniforms and documents.
 Stephens’ home, Liberty Hall, is renovated to its 1875 style, fully furnished and open for tours.
-Beautiful outdoor facilities make this park a treat for both nature lovers and history buffs.
 The lakeside group camp is a popular location for large overnight gatherings.
-A. H. Stephens Historic Park pictures, reservations and info

 Amicalola Falls State Park - This 829-acre park is in the northeast Georgia Mountain area.
 It has the tallest state park waterfall.
 There are several hiking trails, including an entrance to the Appalachian Trail.
 It is loaded with fun park amenities.
-Amicalola State Park pictures, reservations, map and info
+Video included Video included in Amicalola Falls State Park page.
+Video included

 Amicalola Falls at Amicalola State Park